-Sage X3: Enterprise software made for food manufacturing
+Sage EM (formerly known as Sage X3): Enterprise software made for food manufacturing

 Enterprise software is a key component in establishing supply chain visibility.
-With Sage X3, an ERP made for food manufacturing companies, you can gain visibility into all of your business operations.
+With Sage EM (formerly known as Sage X3), an ERP made for food manufacturing companies, you can gain visibility into all of your business operations.
 It can help you collect, store, manage and act on the data that you receive from you suppliers and better manage the entire supply chain for improved transparency.

 Transparency is a critical requirement in the food manufacturing business.
-With Sage X3, you can streamline tracking and provide information visibility to all who need it.
+With Sage EM (formerly known as Sage X3), you can streamline tracking and provide information visibility to all who need it.
 For more information, download our free whitepaper, Improving Transparency in Food Manufacturing.

 IWI Consulting Group has experience in implementing enterprise software and systems in food processing companies.
 We understand your unique needs for transparency, traceability and food safety.
 Contact us if you would like to transform your business to be more transparent.